stumblefiend/jeremy.pugh/assets/scripts/google-drive-content-review.md

       <figcaption>Figure 2 - Folder ID.</figcaption>
     </figure>

-7. Replace the default folder ID `0AKSQM_w_oOoAUk9PVB` in the Apps Script code you copied with your starting folder ID.
+7. Replace the default folder ID `0AKSQM_w_oOoAUk9PVB` in the Apps Script with your starting folder ID.

 8. Click the **Save project** icon.